Skip to main content

 Formatting Jump to heading

 Formatting is the process of automatically adjusting the layout of your code to adhere to a consistent style.
-Deno’s built-in formatter, deno fmt, uses the powerful Prettier engine to ensure that your code is always clean, readable, and consistent.
+Deno’s built-in formatter, deno fmt, uses the powerful dprint engine to ensure that your code is always clean, readable, and consistent.

 To format your code, simply execute the following command in your terminal: